AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 <img src="../images/dashboard.png" width="90%">
 </div>

 * By clicking the number of wagons waiting to be included in a train, the user can directly open the [_Train Submission_](#trainsubmission).
-Similarly, a link to the [_Train Runs_](#trainruns) is available by clicking the number of trains to be submitted to the grid, the number of running tests, or the number of finished trains.
+Similarly, a link to the [_Train Runs_](#train-runs) is available by clicking the number of trains to be submitted to the grid, the number of running tests, or the number of finished trains.

-## <a name="trainsubmission"></a>Train Submission
+## <a name="train-submission"></a>Train Submission
 * For a user, the <a href="https://alimonitor.cern.ch/hyperloop/train-submission" target="_blank">**Train Submission**</a> page displays a read view only of datasets which have enabled wagons.
 * For a train operator, the  _Train Submission_ page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
 ### <a name="trainsubmission"></a>Train Composition